+'''

-java org.apache.uima.ducc.commonNodeConfiguration [-p] [-v nodefile] configfile configfile This is the name of the file containing the configuration.
+java org.apache.uima.ducc.commonNodeConfiguration [-p] [-v nodefile] configfile

+'''

 - -p Pretty-print the compiled configuration to stdout.
-This illustrates nodepool nesting, and shows the fully-completed scheduling classes after inheritance. - -v nodefile This should be the master nodelist used to start DUCC.
+This illustrates nodepool nesting, and shows the fullycompleted scheduling classes after inheritance. - -v nodefile This should be the master nodelist used to start DUCC.
 This is assumed to be constructed to reflect the nodepool organization as described here.
 If provided, the nodepools are validated and checked for overlaps.